 frequented by gay men which were all closed down one

 after the other.
-This was partly because internet era
+This was mostly because internet and

-has affected gay cruising venues and outdoor cruising
+smart phone era has affected gay cruising venues and

 In case you may still see them in some out-dated online / printed gay guides we would like to list the name of these cinemas where gay men used to go.
 Following venues are closed for sure.

 The popular gay and lesbian friendly hotel in the past few weeksRead More

 A private gay guide will accompany your first nights in IstanbulRead More